rockchalkwushock/Helios-Weather-App/README.md

 ### Tools
-  - AJAX
-  - Axios (promise-based HTTP Client)
+  - Axios
-  - Enzyme (React Testing Tool)
+  - Enzyme
   - Webpack
   - Travis CI

 #### Personally Created Modules
-  - background.js
+  - background.js (not currently in use)
-  - conditions.js
+  - conditions.js (not currently in use)
   - conversions.js